 Retinal surgery to improve distorted or blurred vision from macular hole, epiretinal membrane, retinal detachment, vitreomacular traction, diabetic retinopathy, subluxed or dislocated intraocular lens replacment, and more.....

 Mr Simon Kolb

 Consultant Ophthalmologist, Cataract and Vitreoretinal Surgeon

-Other than retinal detachment, if you think your vitreoretinal eye condition is sight threatening then please contact my secretaries who will help you with advice about an appointment.
+Other than retinal detachment, if you think your vitreoretinal eye condition is sight threatening such as macular hole, then please contact my secretaries who will help you with advice about an appointment timescale.

 This statement will be updated as and when the current situation evolves.

 Mr Kolb is a consultant Ophthalmologist who specialises in Vitreous, Retinal and Cataract surgery.

 He graduated from Newcastle University before obtaining a national training number in Ophthalmology.
 He has gained a wealth of experience working at different hospitals across the United Kingdom and New Zealand.
 He has gained advanced sub specialty training in Vitreoretinal surgery at Europe's largest teaching hospital, St James University Teaching Hospital in Leeds.

 He now works at St James University Hospital as a consultant Vitreoretinal surgeon and honorary senior lecturer at the University of Leeds.
 Passionate about the continued development of training new surgeons, Mr Kolb is the royal college tutor at St James, looking after the education and support of new ophthalmic trainees.
 He also works weekly at the Yorkshire Eye Hospital in Bradford and the Spire Leeds Hospital in Roundhay.